 Biological filtration also happens in this case since there are beneficial bacteria present on the sponge.
 You have to use the aquarium water to clean the sponge so that you don’t kill the beneficial bacteria.

 Powkoo Aquarium Fish Tank Air Driven Biochemical Sponge Filter Corner Filter Sponge:

-This sponge filter works great for biological and mechanical filtration; it provides excellent results and without any noise in aquarium care for beginners.
-It is available on Amazon.com for 9 dollars and its credibility is supported by a 4.5-star rating; the reviews have praised its efficiency and quality.
+This sponge filter works excellent for biological and mechanical filtration; it provides superior results and without any noise in aquarium care for beginners.
+It is available on Amazon.com for nine dollars, and a 4.5-star rating supports its credibility; the reviews have praised its efficiency and quality.

-The ribbed design is great for increasing oxygen, providing the ideal location for bacterial colonization.
+The ribbed design is excellent for increasing oxygen, providing the ideal location for bacterial colonization.